guillermoC9/bits-and-nibbles/README.md

   Criptographic Hashes & HMACs are extremely important, thus here is an easy way to produce many of them.
 Some very secure, some considered broken.
 There are a couple of good reasons to have an easy way to handle them from C:
   - Experimentation: That is why we support broken algorithms, to allow reserchers play with them easily.
   - Availability: Usually this amount of hashes are usually available through language libraries for Java, Python, JavaScript, ... but not C. Here is your Hash & HMACs one-stop shop for: MD2, MD4, MD5, SHA1, SHA2, SHA2, RIPE128, RIPE160, RIPE256, RIPE320, POLY1305 and GHASH.
+- ### Ciphers:
+  Just like a one-stop shop for criptographic hashes, here you have a one-stop shop for criptographic cipher primitives that can cover most of your cipher needs.
+Note that my Chipiona is not included becuse this is for known ciphers.
+Although you can easily add it if you like. ;-)
 - ### Time (time & ticks):
   Measure time acurately is extremely important in computing.
 Let's have a look at ticks and learn how to manage time better.
 You will also find useful time utilities here, like calendar sheets.
 - ### CSV: